 | Coffee & Sweets KYOTO KEIZO (Dessert Specialty Shop) |

-A specialty shop for takeaway cakes and baked goods, offering a wide variety with beautifully designed packaging.
-Access: Located within the Sanjo-kai Shopping Street, close to the main store.
+A specialty shop dedicated to takeaway cakes and baked goods, with a wide selection designed for gifting.
+Access: Located within the Sanjo-kai Shopping Street, just steps from the main store.
 Business Hours: 10:00 AM – 6:00 PM.
-Closed on Mondays (open if it falls on a public holiday). |
+Closed on Mondays (open if Monday falls on a public holiday). |

 291 Gokumachi, Nakagyo Ward, Kyoto – View on Google Maps |